P0L3NARUBA/win-2k3-build-guide/README.md

 * Q: How much time it takes to build?<br>
   A: It really depends, sometimes it takes too faster but sometimes its just takes a lot of time.

+# Known Errors

+* sxsofflineinstall.exe - Entry Point Not Found
+  * This error doesn't affect the building process, but if i remember correctly this is only happens in Windows 11.

 # Credits

 - Re-uppers & Backupers